When Smaller Wins: Dual-Stage Distillation and Pareto-Guided Compression of Liquid Neural Networks for Edge Battery Prognostics: Experiments

 \subsection{Teacher Model Foundation}

 In the domain of battery health prognostics, many ML models have been studied and demonstrate competitive performance in servers, but fewer works verify if compressed models remain executable and well-performed on edge devices with tight constraints such as model size.
 In this part, we examine different ML models' compatibility and performance for edge-based battery prognostics.
-We evaluate several commonly used ML algorithms for battery analytics including convolutional neural networks (CNNs), temporal convolutional networks (TCNs), LSTM, gated recurrent unit (GRU), Transformer, and LNN.
+We evaluate several commonly used ML algorithms for battery analytics including convolutional neural networks (CNNs), temporal convolutional networks (TCNs), LSTM, gated recurrent unit (GRU), Transformer, and the LNN with the same hyper-parameters, e.g., 2 hidden layers and a hidden dimension of 128.
 We consider three implementations for each ML algorithm, including PyTorch for the teacher, and two quantized versions exported with LiteRT in \texttt{float16} and \texttt{int8}.
-This experiment focuses on whether a model can be reliably exported and executed on compact edge devices and qualifies as a teacher for \textsc{DLNet}.
-For each implementation, we evaluate predictive quality and Table \ref{tab:teacher} shows the key results.
+This experiment focuses on whether a model can be reliably exported and executed on edge devices and qualifies as a teacher for \textsc{DLNet}.
+For each implementation, we evaluate predictive quality and Table \ref{tab:teacher} shows the results.

 We first discuss the results for the error objective.
 We follow a general criterion that a model is well-performed with low errors when its MAE is no larger than 0.01 and we mark these models with $\checkmark$ in the table.
 We have the following observations.
 First, LNN is a strong candidate as the teacher model.
 It begins with a low error level with 0.0078 MAE and its error shift after quantization is small, e.g., 0.0089 and 0.0093 for the \texttt{float16} and \texttt{int8} quantized models, respectively.
-All these MAEs for LNN are within 0.01 and the results show that LNN can be a reliable knowledge source for students.
+All these MAEs for LNN are within 0.01, showing it can be a reliable knowledge source.
 By contrast, alternative ML models exhibit larger errors generally.
 Among them, CNN and TCN have large errors, e.g., >0.01 MAE, for their non-compressed versions, and are not suitable to be the knowledge source.
 LTSM and GRU suffer from significantly increased errors after \texttt{int8} quantization.
 Relatively, Transformer and LNN show competitive accuracy and achieve MAEs below 0.01 for tested implementations.